DeepMind Health and research collaborations

 We currently work with two NHS hospitals to combine their clinical expertise with our machine learning technology, and together we ensure that the research we undertake will have practical benefits and save lives.
 The results of this work will be subject to rigorous clinical scrutiny, and will be published in peer-reviewed academic journals.

 Today our research is centred on a technique called deep learning.
-Our algorithms interpret visual information in the form of de-personalised scans (head and neck scans at University College London Hospitals NHS Foundation Trust, eye scans at Moorfields Eye Hospital NHS Foundation Trust).
-The system is learning how to identify potential issues within these scans, and how to recommend the right course of action to a clinician.
+Our algorithms interpret visual information in the form of de-personalised images (head and neck scans at University College London Hospitals NHS Foundation Trust, eye scans at Moorfields Eye Hospital NHS Foundation Trust, and mammograms with the Cancer Research UK Imperial Centre).
+The system is learning how to identify potential issues within these images, and how to recommend the right course of action to a clinician.

 All research projects go through rigorous regulatory and Trust approvals and are conducted only on non-identifiable patient data.
 You can read more about the healthcare research permissions process on our data and security page.

-For more details about our research collaborations with Moorfields and UCLH, please see the links below.
+For more details about our research collaborations with Moorfields and UCLH, and the Cancer Research UK Imperial Centre, please see the links below.